 Let’s talk about how to make it.

 Gluten Free Weet-Bix… Really?

 Yes, really.
-Despite the fact that it still has “weet” in the name, gluten free Weetbix are made from sorghum, (which is a gluten free cereal) rather than wheat.
+Despite the fact that it still has “sweet” aka wheat in the name, gluten free Weetbix are made from sorghum, (which is a gluten free cereal) rather than wheat.

 The texture is pretty similar, and you don’t notice any difference in taste in this slice.
 Like in a traditional weetbix slice, it just gives the base a slightly nutty flavour, and if you keep some of the crushed Weetbix pieces on the bigger side, they give the slice extra crunch.

 Plus, while this isn’t exactly what you’d call a “healthy Weetbix slice”, the Weetbix will give you a little extra wholegrain fibre.
-Which is enough to convince me that it’s slightly healthier than some of my other favourite slice recipes, and eat a slice or two.
+Which is enough to convince me that it’s slightly better for me than some of my other favourite gluten free slice recipes, and eat a piece or two.

 You can usually find the gluten free Weet-Bix either in the gluten free section of the supermarket or alongside the regular Weet-Bix in the cereal aisle.

 To make the gluten free weet-bix slice, you’ll also need: